idvorkin/idvorkin.github.io/_td/advertising.md

 ## How much can a creator make

 Not quite related to advertising, but a related concept is how much can creators make.

+### Affiliate Marketing

+This is when creators say, use square space, it's because square space gives them a cut of people who sign up, for square space it's TK dollars per signup.

+This is also when creators say "when you click this link I'll get some money" Amazon used to pay north of 10% cut, but they did a major reduction during CV19.

 ### Ad revenue sharing.